 Osamu Sato’s magnum opus is unequivocally the strangest game ever made.
 Behind its madness, you’ll find a metaphorical tale of rebirth and self-actualization.
 I love that something like this was made.

-Tag Archives: Macromedia Director
+Tagged: Macromedia Director

 An exceptional piece of alienating design, GADGET: Invention, Travel, & Adventure terrifies and enraptures as it barrels into an uncomfortable, Kubrickian territory.

 Technical constraints and a very brief length hamper Hell Cab‘s attempts to be more than a saucy roller coaster ride.

 “Who allowed you to do this?”
 Joe Sparks talks Spaceship Warlock, CD-ROMs, $8000 computers, and the growth of interactive media

 Spaceship Warlock co-creator Joe Sparks sat down for an ambling conversation about developing in the CD-ROM era and the creation of a groundbreaking adventure game.

 Reactor Inc.’s foundational interactive movie adventure follows no existing blueprint and nearly falls apart from the tonal whiplash of combining open exploration with cinematic intensity.
 Nearly.

 Rhizome’s event celebrating the re-release of Theresa Duncan’s CD-ROM games is a pivotal moment in CD-ROM history – both critically and technically.
 Luckily, I took notes!
 Read about the importance of Chop Suey, Smarty, and Zero Zero in feminist gaming history, as well as Rhizome’s groundbreaking work on server-side emulation.